trothr/blog/sir.santa/2018/05/shared-sys.md

 point.

 CMS is the default environment on z/VM.
 It is a single-user system.
+Sort of.
+See on z/VM a user is a virtual machine and a virtual machine is a user, so "users" running CMS each get their own personal computer which is naturally a single-user system.

+CMS depends wholly on the z/VM host and gets more out of that relationship than other guest operating systems.
+You gotta realize that CMS is all-in.
-Years ago, it relinquished the ability to run native (to function apart from the hypervisor), so it depends wholly on the z/VM host.
+Decades ago it relinquished the ability to run native (to function apart from the hypervisor), so it depends wholly on the z/VM host.
 With CMS, the operating system is shared by all users on any single z/VM instance.

 CMS shares the boot disk (190) and at least one supplemental disk (19E).
-There are others, and the norm on VM/CMS is to install products to disks which will be shared ... always ... and read-only.
+All CMS users get the same 190 disk, the same 19E disk, the same 19D disk and others.
+The norm on VM/CMS is to install products to disks which will be shared ... always ... and read-only.

+There's nothing magical about CMS that makes it better at the sharing game than other operating systems.
+It's just committed.

 ## Read-only Linux root